 At the beginning of the 17th century there are some people with Van Bohe(e)men as family name.
 They live in the former manor of Monster and the western part of the former manor of The Hague.
 The best known is Dirk Jansz. van Bohemen.
 His farm which gets the name Bohemen, is demolished at the end of World War II due to an expansion of -the city- of The Hague.
-However, the existence of the farm continues, because the new residential area of The Hague is called Bohemen.
+However, the existence of the farm continues, because the new residential area of The Hague is named Bohemen.

 Archive research in 2017 has shown how the first persons with the Van Bohe(e)men family name are related to each other.
 The earliest identified ancestor is considered the founder of the family Van Bohe (e)men (until an even older ancestor is found).

 The results of the archive research have been published in two articles by Peter J.M. van Boheemen in the Dutch periodicals Gens Nostra and Ons Voorgeslacht (see Publications).

 Sijmen Jan Philipsz. owns Vrederust, including the parcel of 6 ‘morgen’ on which the farmyard is located (1 ‘morgen’ corresponds with 0,85 ha).
 He also leases 67 ‘morgen’ land, of which 7½ ‘morgen’ from the parish charity Heilige Geest (Holy Spirit) in The Hague.
 The concerning 7½ ‘morgen’ lie in the Escamp Polder which borders on the northeast side of the Lozerdijksepolder.

 In view of his patronymic, Sijmen is a son of Jan Philipsz.
 This will be Jan Philipsz, who also leases land from the above mentioned Heilige Geest in The Hague.
 This happens in 1518-1522 and includes three parcels covering (together) about 7½ ‘morgen’.
 It is the same area as leased later by Sijmen.

 The lease of 7½ ‘morgen’ to Jan Philipsz. begins in 1486.
 Previously the parcels are leased to Sijmon Hubrechtsz., possibly a relative of Jan Philipsz.

 Furthermore, both Jan Philipsz. and Sijmen lease 3 ‘morgen’ from the Abbey in Loosduinen.